llobato/docs/docs/other/install-gwms-frontend.md

 If you find errors like *"Exception occurred: ...
 'ExpatError: no element found: line 1, column 0\\n'\]"* and *"IOError: \[Errno 9\] Bad file descriptor"* you may have an empty status file (`/var/lib/gwms-frontend/vofrontend/monitor/group_*/frontend_status.xml`) that causes GlideinWMS Frontend not to start.
 The glideinFrontend crashes after a XML parsing exception visible in the log file ("Exception occurred: ...
 'ExpatError: no element found: line 1, column 0\\n'\]").

 Remove the status file.
 Then start the frontend.
-The fronten will be fixed in future versions to handle this automatically.
+The Fronten will be fixed in future versions to handle this automatically.

 ### Certificates not there